 T D Miethe ; R C McCorkle - Sponsoring Agency: US Dept of Justice, National Institute of Justice, United States

-Annotation: Data from 370 criminal defendants who were processed in an urban court in Clark County (Nev.) in 1993 were used to determine whether gang membership represents a master status that influenced both charging and sentencing decisions.
+Data from 370 criminal defendants who were processed in an urban court in Clark County (Nevada) in 1993 were used to determine whether gang membership represents a master status that influenced both charging and sentencing decisions.

-Abstract: Clark County included the city of Las Vegas.
-The research reviewed formal efforts to confront the gang problem in this jurisdiction and developed a theoretical basis for considering gang membership as a master status.
-The research next derived hypotheses from this master-status characterization of gang membership and estimated statistical models to determine whether different factors were used in processing and adjudicating gang and nongang members.
+Abstract: The research reviewed formal efforts to confront the gang problem in this jurisdiction and developed a theoretical basis for considering gang membership as a master status.
+The research next derived hypotheses from this master status characterization of gang membership and estimated statistical models to determine whether different factors were used in processing and adjudicating gang and nongang members.
 Results provided some support for the characterization of gang membership as a master status.
 In keeping with the master status characterization, sentencing decisions for gang members were far less likely than for nongang members to be affected by other offender and offense characteristics.